 I am a postoctoral researcher.
 My research mainly focusses on the effects of urbanisation on wildlife from an ecophysiological and evolutionary point of view.

-I am currently working at the Wild Urban Evolutionary & Ecology Lab (Center of New Technologies; University of Warsaw).
-Environmental disturbances can trigger new selective pressures, especially in urban areas in which human activities are likely to have the most drastic impacts.
+During two years I have been working at the Wild Urban Evolutionary & Ecology Lab (Center of New Technologies; University of Warsaw).
 Chemical pollution such as trace metals are of particularly timely concern given their implication in several human diseases and their noxious effect on wildlife.
-I am testing whether oxidative stress 1) covaries with urbanisation level and 2) is associated with trace metal exposure.
-I am also investigating the effect of oxidative stress and trace metal exposure on great tit fitness parameters, telomere length and on genomic variation.
-This project is financed by a Polonez grant (Marie Curie cofund).
+However, we know little about the exposure of urban wildlife to trace metals and how it affects their fitness.
+I studied whether trace metal exposure 1) covaries with urbanisation level (see DSM grant), 2) is associated with oxidative stress and 3) influences the quality of nestling - including their telomere length - in great and blue tits.
+This project was funded by a Polonez grant (Marie Curie cofund).

 2015-2016 : Dispersal & Habitat choice in earthworms